 Notable amongst the family at this time was Joseph Duchesne, lord of La Violette, born around 1544 in Esture (Armagnac), who was a French doctor.
 After having studied natural sciences in Germany

 , he received his doctorate of medicine at the University of Bâle, and from there went to Geneva.
-In 1587...
-Another 72 words (5 lines of text) are included under the topic Early La Violette Notables in all our PDF Extended History products and printed products wherever possible.
+In 1587 he entered the Council of the Two Hundreds.
+In 1589 he...
+Another 61 words (4 lines of text) are included under the topic Early La Violette Notables in all our PDF Extended History products and printed products wherever possible.